Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Split elements and possessive hyperlinks

-Some screen readers for touchscreen devices split up sections by HTML elements.
+Some screen readers split up sections by HTML elements.
 This means HTML elements in the middle of a sentence will trigger pauses.
 The problem comes up frequently on sites that use excessive inline formatting.

 This is especially concerning on my website, where I tend to hyperlink peoples' names (a common practice on the IndieWeb): making names possessive with an "apostrophe + s" creates pronunciation issues.
 "Seirdy's Home" could be read as "Seirdy.
 Link.
 S. Home" if the word "Seirdy" is a hyperlink.